sitespeedio/coach/docs/developers-guide.md

 Right now all these tests run in https://github.com/sitespeedio/coach/blob/master/test/dom/performance/indexTest.js

 Each test case runs against a specific HTML page located in [test/http-server](test/http-server)  Create a suitable HTML page with the structure you want to test.
-Create the test case in  [test/dom](test/dom) or [test/har](test/har) and run it with <code>grunt test</code>
+Create the test case in  [test/dom](test/dom) or [test/har](test/har) and run it with <code>npm test</code>

 ## Test your changes against a web page
 The coach uses Browsertime as runner for browsers.
 When you done a change, make sure to build a new version of the combined Javascript and then test against a url.